High School Graduation Requirements

 If it is in best interest of a student, an alternative plan may be created, with an accelerated program or shortened-day schedule.
 The plan requires counselor involvement as well as approval from the school principal and the student's parent/guardian.

-Students must maintain a cumulative weighted grade-point average (WGPA) of 2.0 or higher in scholarship, computed on the basis of A = 4, B = 3, C = 2, D = 1, F = 0.
+Students must maintain a cumulative weighted grade-point average (WGPA) of 2.0 or higher, computed on the basis of A = 4, B = 3, C = 2, D = 1, F = 0.
 The WGPA for graduation is computed from courses completed in grades 9-12.
 Students should talk to their school counselors about the effects of repeating courses on computing GPAs.

 Advanced Placement (AP) courses, certain International Baccalaureate (IB) courses, and designated Honors courses earn credit on a weighted or five-point scale: A = 5, B = 4, C = 3, D = 1, F = 0.